fweiss/yocto-rpi-vm/README.md

 ## Goals
 - create a bootable SD card for Raspberry Pi Zero W from scratch
+- no GUI, no manual package installation on the RPI
 - be able to ssh into the RPI easily via USB (no wifi setup)
-- find or create a simple Yocto recipe
+- use a simple Yocto recipe to create the SD card
 - use a VM to run Yocto
 - be able to run Yocto in VM on Windows host
 - be able to write SD card image on Windows from VM